COVID-19 has reached the far corners of the globe, meaning that travel is a very precarious subject right now.

-It means that certain countries will remain on the red list and are affected by a complete travel ban.
+Red list countries are still affected by a total travel ban.
 The main reason for travel bans to these countries is down to protecting the UK from possible new virus variants that can affect the effectiveness of the vaccine.
 Much like what we have seen with the Delta variant.

 Coronavirus Airport Testing

-A new Coronavirus test being offered at Heathrow Airport can guarantee results within an hour.
+Coronavirus tests being offered at most UK Airports and can guarantee results within an hour.

 The test is known as a Loop-mediated Isothermal Amplification (Lamp) test.
 The airlines that are included in this new airport testing are Cathay Pacific, British Airways and Virgin Atlantic.

 How Much Does It Cost?

 The test costs £80 and is one of the quickest ways to test in the UK at present.
 It is expected that this health screening will become another part of the airport experience and is beginning to make travelling abroad desirable once again.